Available courses

 Course Overview: This resource course provides supplemental background information on asthma and how it is treated, and also provides asthma care plan forms for MAT-certified providers who care for children with asthma.

-Course Overview: MAT Solu-Cortef Part 1 provides the core content on safe medication administration procedures for providers administering medications to children in their care in child day program and private school settings.
-This course is designed for providers who only wish to be certified to administer Solu-Cortef.
+Course Overview: The MAT Solu-Cortef Course provides the core content on safe medication administration procedures for providers administering medications to children in their care in child day program and private school settings.
+This course is for providers who only wish to be certified to administer the medication Solu-Cortef.

-• Option 1 for providers who are NOT MAT-certified: You are not authorized to administer Solu-Cortef medication using the skill covered in this course until you have successfully completed both MAT Solu-Cortef Part 1 (online) and MAT Solu-Cortef Part 2 (in the classroom).
-You must complete both parts 1 and 2 to earn an official MAT Solu-Cortef Certificate.
+• Option 1 is for providers who are NOT MAT-certified: You are not authorized to administer Solu-Cortef medication to the children in your care until you have successfully completed MAT Solu-Cortef Part 1 (online), MAT Solu-Cortef Administration Reference Video (online) and MAT Solu-Cortef Part 2 (in the classroom with an approved MAT Diabetes Trainer).
+You will not earn an official MAT Solu-Cortef Certificate until you complete and pass all required portions of the training.

 Reference Video Overview: This training video is provided for REFERENCE ONLY.
 Please view this video if you are schedueld to take MAT Solu-Cortef Part 2.